ntabin/eli15/Enterprise Patterns/Web Presentation Patterns.md

 * request is then routed to the **_Controller_**
 * then the **_Controller_** works with the **_Model_** to retrieve or process the data depending on the application logic.
 The **_Controller_** gets also to decide on what **_View_** to return or display including the **_Model_**.
 * then the **_View_** renders the final page/UI with the **_Model_**

+## Page Controller
+Basically it is as simple as one Controller to one Page logic.
+If you have used ASP.Net Webforms before each logical page (.aspx) and the behavior of the page which is in the code behind.
+As contrast to the **_Model View Controller (MVC)_**, **_Page Controller*_* combines both Views and Controllers.